The Intergovernmental Cooperation Authority for Harrisburg Accepts Five-Year Financial Plan for 2022

-In correspondence transmitted by Board Chair Audry Carter, the Authority laid out concerns on the final submission:
+In correspondence transmitted by Board Chair Audry Carter, the Authority laid out items of focus going forward including:

-Chair Audry Carter shared that the ICA “looks forward to continuing to work collaboratively through the end of the Papenfuse administration.”
-She adds that s. “given the mid-year FY21 financials, we are optimistic that the FY21 budget complemented with ARPA funding initiatives puts Harrisburg’s future in a promising position.”
+Chair Audry Carter shared that the Authority “looks forward to continuing to work collaboratively with the Williams’ administration.”
+She adds, “Given the cooperation and collaboration seen so far between the Authority and Mayor Williams, the willingness of City staff to seek advice from the Authority, and the positive financial status of the City, we are optimistic that the FY23 budget, complemented with ARPA funding initiatives, puts Harrisburg’s future in a promising position.”

 About the ICA